 Take a day trip to the world wonder of Chichen Itza

-You could opt to drive yourself by hiring a car, but there’s also a wealth of tours offering up the service of driving you by bus.
-Leave early, arrive when it opens (8:00 am) and spend the next few hours exploring this magnificent wonder.
+You could opt to drive yourself by hiring a car, but there’s also a wealth of tours offering varying services that include transportation.
+Leave early, arrive when it opens (8:00 a.m.), and spend the next few hours exploring this magnificent wonder.

 You can book your day trip to Chichen Itza from Merida here.